Updated: Nov 16

 The installation of vapour barrier around electrical outlet boxes is actually not an electrical code requirement; it is a requirement of the Alberta Building Code that is enforced by your municipal building inspection department.
 I thought that I would write an short article as to why we install them and what happens if you don't.

-In the above photo, there is a picture of what happens in the winter when it gets really cold and there is no vapour barrier on the electrical box in the wall.
+In the above photo, there is a picture of what happens in the winter when it gets really cold and there is no vapor barrier on the electrical box in the wall.
 Frosty!

 Installing a vapour barrier will make sure that as the name suggests, a barrier between warm and cold.
 It will also help to eliminate drafts in the building and overall energy efficiency.